Python and the Build System¶

 We rely heavily on

-.pthfiles in our virtualenv.
+.pthfiles in our venv.
 A

 .pthfile is a special file that contains a list of paths.
 Python will take the set of listed paths encountered in